By focusing on sustainability factors, ESG investing offers the opportunity for investors to make a positive impact.

 Once investors are interested in an ESG approach, they should start thinking about how to construct a portfolio.
 And that’s no easy task, given the different niches and terminology related to responsible investing.

-This screening helps solve a major problem for investors: if almost every company is now saying it's ESG compliant because it's the trendy thing to do, how can you really tell who is operating by those principles, and who isn't?
+These four approaches help solve a major problem for investors: if almost every company is now saying it’s ESG compliant because it’s the trendy thing to do, how can you really tell who is operating by those principles, and who isn’t?

 “It’s hard not to be skeptical of the ESG explosion because everybody’s now saying they’re doing it,” says McClanahan.
 “It’s a lot harder for investors to understand what companies are actually doing.”

 A critical factor for an enduring ESG approach is that, in recent years, investing decisions have been tilting more toward women and younger investors, both of whom have demonstrated a laser focus on sustainability issues.
+According to a recent survey of high-earning and high-net-worth millennials conducted by RBC Wealth Management–U.S., nearly 85 percent of respondents said it’s important to align their investments with their values, such as ESG principles.

 Due diligence processes do not assure a profit or protect against loss.
 Like any type of investing, ESG investing involves risks, including possible loss of principal.